Skip to content

 Employer Branding

-All measures and strategies of a company to position itself as an attractive employer and specifically present its own strengths.
-Requires values management because only credible statements about corporate culture are effective in the long term.
+All measures and strategies of a company to position itself as an attractive employer and to present its own strengths in a targeted manner.
+It requires values management, because only credible statements about corporate culture are effective in the long term.

 Enabling Didactics

-Form of didactics significantly shaped by Rolf Arnold, based on self-determination and self-direction of learners.
+A form of didactics significantly shaped by Rolf Arnold, based on self-determination and self-direction of learners.
 The learning facilitator creates the necessary framework conditions for self-organized learning processes.
-Learners are at the center and shape their learning processes in a self-organized manner.
-Basis for values and competence-oriented learning.
+The learners are at the center and shape their learning processes in a self-organized manner.
+The basis for values- and competence-oriented learning.

 Enabling Space